juliuschou/PracticalMLOpsNoahChapter1-01/README.md

 ### Generate SSH Key

-1. Open a terminal on your CentOS 7 machine and run the following command to generate an SSH key pair:
+- Open a terminal on your CentOS 7 machine and run the following command to generate an SSH key pair:

-    bashCopy code

     `ssh-keygen -t ed25519 -C "your_email@example.com"`